-Digital audio data samples are transmitted between the 'AIC26 and the audio processor via the serial bus (BCLK, ADWS, DOUT, LRCK, DIN) that can be configured to transfer digital data in four different formats: right justified, left justified, l2S, and DSP.
+Digital audio data samples are transmitted between the 'DAC26 and the audio processor via the serial bus (BCLK, LRCK, DIN) that can be configured to transfer digital data in four different formats: right justified, left justified, IS, and DSP.
 The four modes are MSB-first and operate with variable word length of 16, 20, 24, or 32 bits.
-The digital audio serial bus of the 'AIC26 can operate in master or slave mode, depending on its register settings.
-The word-select signals (ADWS, LRCK) and bit clock signal (BCLK) are configured as outputs when the bus is in master mode.
+The digital audio serial bus of the 'DAC26 can operate in master or slave mode, depending on its register settings.
+The word-select signal (LRCK) and bit clock signal (BCLK) are configured as outputs when the bus is in master mode.
 They are configured as inputs when the bus is in slave mode.
-The ADWS is representative of the sampling rate of the audio ADC and is synchronized with DOUT.
 The LRCK is representative of the audio DAC sampling rate and is synchronized with DIN.
-Although the DOUT signal can contain two channels of information (a left and right channel), the 'AIC26 sends the same ADC data in both channels.

-ADC/DAC SAMPLING RATE
+DAC SAMPLING RATE

-The Audio Control 1 register (Register 00H, Page2) determines the sampling rates of the audio DAC and ADC, which are scaled down from a reference rate (Fsref).
-The ADC and DAC can operate with either a common LRCK (equal sampling rates) or separate ADWS and LRCK (unequal sampling rates).
-When the audio codec is powered up, it is configured by default as an I2S slave with both the DAC and ADC operating at Fsref.
+The Audio Control 1 register (Register 00H, Page2) determines the sampling rates of the audio DAC, which is scaled down from a reference rate (Fsref).
+When the audio DAC is powered up, it is configured by default as an IS slave with the DAC operating at Fsref.